 Sometimes big things come in small packages, including RVs.
 With tiny living growing in popularity, RV manufacturers have responded to the trend.
 It might surprise you what all they can pack into a small RV.

 If you want to embrace tiny living and the RV lifestyle, read on!
 We’re sharing our thoughts on some of the best small RVs available and what you can expect.

 A small RV is any recreational vehicle typically less than 25 ft long.
 You can get small driveable and towable RVs.
 We’ve seen an unprecedented increase in recent years of adventurers embracing tiny living in Class B and Class C motorhomes.

 We’re here to tell you that living tiny doesn’t mean you can’t have an RV that provides all the basics.
-Many small RVs include everything you need to be self-contained while on the road.
+In our experience, many small RVs include everything you need to be self-contained while on the road.
 This typically means a restroom, kitchen, and sleeping space.

 What’s the Smallest RV You Can Buy?

 You can find some insanely tiny RVs, especially among travel trailers.
 Some travel trailers measure 13 ft long or less, especially if you look in the teardrop camper category.
 The Happier Camper HC1 is one of the tiniest out there at just 13ft long from hitch to rear bumper.
 It’s a fiberglass travel trailer with a shell 10ft long and a GVWR of 3,500 lbs, and the dry weight is only 1,100 lbs.

 However, living tiny doesn’t necessarily mean a tiny price tag.
 Some small RVs can cost more than a normal house.
 They come loaded with tons of terrific amenities and are built from some of the highest quality materials.
 In our experience, the smaller the RV the more creative manufacturers need to be with layout and materials.
 With this extra attention to detail, you can pay a pretty penny for them.

 What Is the Most Reliable Small RV?